-Join more than 100,000 pleasure seekers who visit Melbourne to celebrate Australia’s most famous horse race.
+Join more than 100,000 pleasure seekers who visit Melbourne to celebrate Australia’s most famous horse racing carnival.

 By Georgia Rickard and Paul Robinson

-Experience the flash, finery and fanfare of the Melbourne Cup Carnival as horses from around the world race for a stake of $6.2 million prize money.
+The Melbourne Cup Carnival isn’t just about a single race – festivities overrun the city for more than a week, with four unique race days taking place.
 Sport, fashion, food and entertainment share the spotlight and the eyes of the world are on Melbourne.
 So dress up, sip your champagne and hope that you pick a winner.

 - Price: $$